 Meropenem may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have a history of allergies to certain antibiotic medications, such as penicillin.
+Tell your doctor if you have a history of allergies to any antibiotic medications.

 epilepsy or other seizure disorder; or

 kidney disease (or if you are on dialysis).

 Tell your doctor if you are pregnant or breastfeeding.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Meropenem is given as an infusion into a vein.
 A healthcare provider will give your first dose and may teach you how to properly use the medication by yourself.

 Meropenem must be mixed with a liquid (diluent) before using it.
 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you don't understand all instructions.